wadawson/Enabling-LSST-Dark-Energy-Science/README.md

 # Enabling-LSST-Dark-Energy-Science
 A repository for drafting a report regarding "Maximizing Science in the Era of LSST: A Community-based Study of Needed US OIR Capabilities", with a particular focus on enabling LSST studies of dark energy.

+## TimeLine

+### Mar 28
+Study leads circulate a brief summary of what science motivates what capabilities.
+Capabilities described in enough detail for other groups to understand overlap.

+### April 18
+Study leads circulate brief "whitepapers" describing the science in greater detail and quantifying the capabilities.
+Similar to a rough draft of an NOAO observing proposal.
+It has the same elements of compelling science, technical description and quantitative statement of resource needs.
+But does not have to be very polished.

+### May 2-4 Workshop
+Feedback from workshop used to refine white papers.
+Synthesis of needed capabilities, their prioritization, and roadmap of "how to get there" i.e., what exists and what investments needed.

+## Resources
+March 28 is coming up quickly, but then again, this has been studied repeatedly for dark energy use cases.
+Some resources we can use are:

+* The meeting report on "Spectroscopy in the Era of LSST" (http://arxiv.org/pdf/1311.2496.pdf) Describes potential science and spectroscopy needs.
+See especially section  2.4 on Dark Energy & Cosmology (M. Wood-Vasey, facilitator);
+Appendix 1 is a summary of spectroscopic needs.
+Note that for that report we were asked to provide estimates with no resource constraints; we need to be a little more realistic this go-round.

+* The Elmegreen report on "Optimizing the U.S. Ground-Based Optical and Infrared Astronomy System in the Era of LSST" (http://sites.nationalacademies.org/BPA/BPA_087934).

+* A Snowmass white paper on "Spectroscopic Needs for Imaging Dark Energy Experiments", http://arxiv.org/abs/1309.5384